 If you can do it for a month, can you do it for longer?

-Think about the what, why, when and how of your drinking.
+Think about the what, why, when, and how of your drinking.
 How much do you normally drink in a week?
 Three glasses a day is 21 a week, or more than a thousand a year.
 And the glasses you pour yourself are probably bigger than the ‘standard drinks’ used to measure health effects and long-term harms.
 Do you drink because it’s fun and enjoyable?
 Or because of habit and routine?
-Or because ‘everyone else around you is’?
-If you’re drinking to manage stress, anxiety or a bad day, some of the tried and tested tips we recommend at HSM include changing your routine, getting out into nature, taking up meditation or yoga, committing to an exercise routine, and finding other ways to process your thoughts – like journaling or therapy.
+Or because ‘everyone else around you is‘?
+If you’re drinking to manage stress, anxiety, or a bad day, what feelings come up for you when you want to reach for a drink?
+What situations trigger cravings?
+Often, the answers to these questions help you figure out whether or not to keep going with your alcohol-free goals.